cbedwards-dfw/testmaker/README.md

 Let’s presume we’re writing a function that takes as an input a dataframe with the same number of columns, same column names, and same types as `mtcars`.
-As an example, the following function code takes `mtcars`-like dataframes and makes a paired plot of some selected columns.
-Perhaps we have dozens of alternative `mtcars`-like dataframes representing different sets of cars, and we use this function to streamline plot-making.
+As an example, the following function takes `mtcars`-like dataframes and makes a paired plot of some selected columns.
+Perhaps we and our collaborators/coworkers have dozens of alternative `mtcars`-like dataframes representing different sets of cars, and we wrote this function to streamline plot-making.

 ``` r
 foo = function(dat){